VOloo-spec/learning-git/README.md

 In the first mini-project, you'll be mimicking the steps you'll take when you first start your personal project.
 Creating a repository, linking it to your computer, then pushing those changes up to your GitHub.

-In the second mini-project, you'll be mimicking the steps you'll take with nearly every DevMountain project you do.
-You'll 'fork' the DevMountain repository, link your computer with your fork, then push those changes up to your GitHub.
+In the second mini-project, you'll be mimicking the steps you'll take with nearly every Tech LnD project you do.
+You'll 'fork' this repository, link your computer with your fork, then push those changes up to your GitHub.

-Finally, in the last mini-project you'll be mimicking the steps you'll take during the group project portion.
-You'll fork your group's repo, link your computer with your fork, push changes to your GitHub, then make a 'Pull Request' into your group's repo.
+Finally, you'll make a 'Pull Request' into your this repo with what changes you've made.

 ## Mini-Project 1: Personal Project